 If information about the recipient is contained in the database of fraudulent transactions, the transfer will be suspended, even if the client insists on its execution.
 The bank will notify the client of the reason for the blockage and the suspension period.

 Financial Commissioner Svetlana Maksimova said that in case of disputes, clients can contact the financial ombudsman or the court.
-It is important to remember that the bank is obliged to conduct anti-fraud measures even when transferring to accounts in other banks.
+It is important to remember that the bank is obliged to carry out anti-fraud measures even when transferring to accounts in other banks.

 If you encounter a blockage, you should try contacting the Financial Ombudsman Service, which allows you to protect your rights without additional costs for lawyers, added Maksimova.